Enright1/quartz/content/Ultimate American West Coast RV Trip WTB.md

 ## **San Francisco, CA**

 Golden Gate Bridge, Alcatraz, and the food scene.
 Avoid driving an RV in the city—park outside and use public transport.

-**Drive Time to Sacramento: ~2 hours**

-## **Sacramento, CA**

-Mostly a pass-through unless the group is into history (Old Sacramento, Gold Rush sites).
+Across the bridge, Sausalito offers waterfront dining, charming shops, and scenic views of the city skyline.

-**Drive Time to Reno: ~2.5 hours**
+**Drive Time to Reno: ~4 hours**

 ## **Reno, NV**